 2. Spend More Time Listening to Music

-You may get even more out of your workouts if you listen to music when you work out.
+When it comes to increasing dopamine levels, you may get even more out of your workouts if you listen to music when you work out.
 Researchers have found that dopamine receptors in the brain are activated when we listen to music that we enjoy.

 Of course, you don’t have to hit the gym to reap the benefits of music.
 Listening to soothing instrumental music can also increase dopamine levels.
 Set aside time every day to listen to music you love if you’re looking for a simple way to lift your mood.

 A crucial part of learning how to increase dopamine naturally is taking a closer look at your diet.
 To make dopamine, your body needs an amino acid called tyrosine.
 Tyrosine is naturally found in many protein-rich foods.
 Foods that are high in tyrosine include:

 You can boost your dopamine levels by adding more protein to your diet.
 Try to include at least one protein source in every meal to sustain healthy dopamine levels.

 4. Spend More Time in the Sun

 Have you ever felt down when you’re cooped up inside?
 The sun is one of the best natural remedies for depression because it provides our bodies with the vital nutrient, vitamin D. Sunlight exposure also triggers the release of serotonin.
 This hormone acts as a mood stabilizer.
 People who spend more time in the sun have higher dopamine levels on average.

 Not only can the sun provide you with a dopamine boost, but it can help prevent dopamine system dysfunction.
 Research shows that vitamin D can protect neurons that produce dopamine from oxidative stress.